scran_variances

 ModelGeneVariancesBlockedResults< Stat_ > scran_variances::model_gene_variances_blocked ( const tatami::Matrix< Value_, Index_ > & mat,

-const Block_ block,
+const Block_ *const block,

-const ModelGeneVariancesOptions options
+const ModelGeneVariancesOptions & options )

 Overload of model_gene_variances_blocked() that allocates space for the output statistics.